andrew/ultimate-awesome/README.md

 - [awesome-fsm](https://github.com/leonardomso/awesome-fsm) - 🤖 A curated list of awesome resources related to finite state machines and statecharts.
 - [awesome-maps](https://github.com/simsieg/awesome-maps) - There is more than google: A collection of great online maps 🌍🗺🌎.
 - [awesome-robotics-datasets](https://github.com/mint-lab/awesome-robotics-datasets) - A collection of useful datasets for robotics and computer vision.
+- [awesome-solana](https://github.com/paul-schaaf/awesome-solana) - 🏎️ A curated list of awesome things related to Solana 🏎️.
 - [awesome-heroku](https://github.com/ianstormtaylor/awesome-heroku) - A curated list of helpful Heroku resources.
 - [awesome-parking-slot-detection](https://github.com/lymhust/awesome-parking-slot-detection) - Papers and codes about parking slot detection.
 - [awesome-edge-computing](https://github.com/qijianpeng/awesome-edge-computing) - A curated list of awesome edge computing, including Frameworks, Simulators, Tools, etc.